-After shopping 25,000+ cases and selling thousands of insurance policies, we’ve learned never to rely on any one insurance company to make the best offer, since anything can turn up during underwriting.
+After shopping 25,000+ cases and selling thousands of insurance policies, we've learned never to rely on any one insurance company to make the best offer, since anything can turn up during underwriting.

 We had this 49 year old apply for Standard rates with the two most probable best insurance companies for him (no downside in applying for best case scenario).

 The first company offered him the standard rate of $3,184 per year, and the second company offered him the Table 5 rate of $5,724 per year due to "moderate to severe CAD at a young age."

 Male age 49 with 1 stent placed at age 48, also with left bundle branch block and sleep apnea

 This case is similar to the above, but the outcome was much different.

 I also quoted him Table 2 to 3 rates as a range of the cost but had him apply for Standard rates with the two most probable best companies for him.

 One company offered him a Table 4 rate, whereas the other offered him a Table 5 rate.

 The reason for the higher than expected ratings was that even though he only had one stent placed in his circumflex artery, his medical records showed that he had coronary artery disease in other vessels including moderate disease in the left anterior descending artery.
 There was also mention in his records of fact that "he needs to be considered for intervention to two other lesions".

 As we always do when we get a higher than expected offer, we shopped his case to other carriers.